 Back to Top ↑

-* Georgia Power only purchases only the energy output from some of the generating facilities discussed herein.
-The specification of sole ownership of Renewable Energy Credits (RECs) and the environmental attributes are outlined contractually in the respective power purchase agreements for each generating facility.
+*Georgia Power purchases only the energy output from some of the renewable generating facilities discussed herein.
+The specification of sole ownership of Renewable Energy Credits (RECs) and their environmental attributes are outlined contractually in the respective power purchase agreements for each renewable generating facility.